-The story is about 3 friends- Gary, Rick, and David.
-Gary is still a virgin, and is winningly played by Lawrence Monoson.
+THE LAST AMERICAN VIRGIN deals with 3 friends- Gary, Rick, and David.
+Gary, it seems, is still a virgin, and is winningly played by Lawrence Monoson.
 Steve Antin plays lothario Rick who will do anything with a pulse, and Joe Rubbo takes on the role of portly David.
 Gary is desperately trying to lose his virginity, and at the same time finds himself falling in love with new girl Karen, played by awesome 80's icon Diane Franklin.
 (Quirky Kimmy Robertson, Lucy from "Twin Peaks", plays Karen's bf, Rose...)
 The first hour or so is your typical high school sex comedy of the 1980's, with the three boys on a mission to have as much sex as possible.
 We get a locker-room penis measuring contest, a sultry Latina cougar who takes on all three boys, and the obligatory parents coming home early and catching teens having sex scene.
 But then something happens about halfway through.

 And it's all set to one kick-ass soundtrack.
 Classics such as "De Do Do Do, De Da Da Da" by the Police, "Are You Ready For the Sex Girls" by the Gleaming Spires, "Love Action (I Believe In Love" by the Human League, "I Know What Boys Like" by the Waitresses, "In the Flesh" by Blondie, "Shake It Up" and "Since You're Gone" by the Cars, "Open Arms" by Journey, "Whit It" by Devo, "I Will Follow" by U2, and "Keep on Loving You" by REO Speedwagon all help propel the story of Gary and Karen into the annals of 80's pop culture.
 It's worth viewing for the songs alone!